mjklemm/YouCompleteMe/README.md

 ### Deprecated
-This plugin is not longer maintained.
+This plugin is no longer maintained.
 To get Tabnine latest features, including advanced (snippets) completions - use our new neovim extension [tabnine-nvim](https://github.com/codota/tabnine-nvim)

 YouCompleteMe: a code-completion engine for Vim
 ===============================================